epfl-ada/ada-2023-project-teamcajare2023/README.md

 ### Part 3 : Analysis of the reception of movies by the public
 - Analysis of the correlation of actresses in a movie and IMDb ratings with a linear regression
 - Analysis of the correlation of actresses in a movie and Bos Office Revenue with a linear regression
+- Analysis of award wining movies with the oscar dataset
+- According to the Bechdel test result analysis of the reception of the movie

 ### Part 4 : Analysis by geographical production region
 - Analysis of the character cluster per production region